Best Tips to Train A Puppy To Potty

 10. Socialization

-Socialization should start as soon as the puppy is fully vaccinated, and engaging in positive and controlled experiences is important.
+Socialization should start as soon as the puppy is fully vaccinated, and it is important to engage in positive and controlled experiences.

 This can include inviting friends and family to interact with the puppy, arranging playdates with other friendly, vaccinated dogs, enrolling in puppy classes, visiting new places, and rewarding positive behaviour.